zimivanende/BoomiFlow-SearchFilterTable/README.md

 ### RibbonDisplay

-Tells the ribbons how to display the standard buttons. text or iconandtext will cause the outcome's label to be displayed.
+Tells the ribbons how to display the standard buttons.

+Valid options are "text" or "iconandtext" or "icon".

-Default is "iconandtext"
+Default is text only.

 ### IsSelectedColumn

 Optional

-Tells the component on load which column in the model should be used (if any) to pre-select rows when the component is in multi-select mode.
+Tells the component on load which column in the model should be used (if any) to pre-select rows when the component loads.

 Must be a boolean or number field.

 Supply the developerName of the column and the checkboxes for rows where the value is true or > 0 will be checked.

 ## Styling